-Resident wellbeing is a top administrative and educational priority for the University of Minnesota Psychiatry Residency Program and as a program, we have taken direct action to increase our residents' connection to the community and life outside of medicine.
+Resident health and wellbeing is a top administrative and educational priority for the University of Minnesota Psychiatry Residency Program.
+We will support you in developing a strong connection to your community and to life outside of medicine.

-Residents are encouraged to take time for routine doctor’s appointments and interns have weekly check-ins with the Chief Resident.
 During the first year of residency, residents take no overnight call and are not required to cover inpatient units on holidays.
 Our nightfloat call rotation was also changed from requiring residents to spend 12 hours in-house to a partial home-call system.
 After PGY2, there is no call required in our program.